-Tomcats usually establish their territory and control it, this may be groups of female cats that he has control over and repels other male cats from coming to this territory.
+Tomcats usually establish their territory and want to control it.
+This may be groups of female cats that he has control over along with deterring other male cats from coming into this territory.

-This establishment of territory may include killing any kittens which may have been fathered by another male cat and have the genetic complements of the rival male.
+This establishment of territory may include killing any kittens which may have been fathered by another male cat and have the genetic makeup of the rival male.

 This happens to many other social animals too, few of the males will use their energy to raise the offspring of another male that is their rival.

 Why do cats eat their kittens after birth?